-Birth allowance: The mother must undergo prescribed medical examinations and reside in Luxembourg.
+Birth allowance: The mother must undergo prescribed medical examinations.

 Beginning of school year allowance: Paid to families with one or more children aged 6 to 18 (age 27 if a student in secondary education, secondary technical education or if disabled) who are eligible for family allowances.